epfl-ada/ada-2023-project-sugarpandaddies5/README.md

 **Step 2** Assumptions
 The
-Check necessary assumptions for subsequent statistical tests
+Check necessary assumptions for subsequent statistical tests : As we intend to use statistical tests and perform logistic regressions, several hypotheses need to be established.
+This will be done in Milestone 3.

 ### Part 2 : General analysis
 **Step X** Time